How to Buy the Best Mattress

 If you’re buying a memory foam mattress, relax in one position, then move into another.
 Was it easy or did you struggle to move?
 If the latter, you might find the memory mattress will restrict your movement too much, especially in cold weather when the memory foam will be harder.

-Don't let sales assistants influence you – they can’t decide whether the mattress is comfortable.
+Don't let sales assistants influence you – they can’t decide whether the mattress is comfortable for you.
 If the bed is for two, shop together.

 Make sure your mattress fits your bed base